Safety Instructions (blaze)#

 To avoid injuries, always follow these safety instructions:

 - The camera contains no serviceable parts.
 Unauthorized modification or operation in a fully or partially disassembled state are prohibited.

 - The camera should be handled with care.
-Do not expose it to environmental conditions outside the specifications.
-Do not drop it, subject it to heavy mechanical shock, or expose it to extreme temperatures, intense vibration, or humidity.
+Don't expose it to environmental conditions outside the specifications.
+Don't drop it, subject it to heavy mechanical shock, or expose it to extreme temperatures, intense vibration, or humidity.